chrisle/gattica/README.md

 Version history
 ---------------
+### 1.5.7 (29 July 2015)
+  * Add some more data points for various calls.
+  * Add a new end point to return the uploads for a custom data source ID.

 ### 1.5.6 (20 July 2015)
   * Add a new end point to return the custom data sources for a web property ID.
   * Add a new end point to return the unsampled reports for a profile ID.